In July 2017, we committed to a series of reforms designed to make it easier for other organisations to invest in and build on the railway.

 We plan to add to this list in future, as further potential opportunities for third parties are identified.

-If you would like to find out more about a specific project, or our work on Open for Business, please contact your local business development director using the details found in the document above.
+If you would like to find out more about a specific project, or our work on Open for Business, please speak to your local business development contact.

 We encourage all third parties to work closely with our Business Development Directors to resolve issues.
 If you have feedback about a project you are working on you would like to escalate, please contact: ThirdPartyEscalations@networkrail.co.uk